semanticlib/sip2-async/README.md

 Promise-based SIP2 client for Node.

-This is based on [node-sip2](https://github.com/frankdsm/node-sip2) package.
+This is based on the [node-sip2](https://github.com/frankdsm/node-sip2) package.

 Tested on *Node => 16x*